miso-m1/miso_m1_metagenomics/README.md

 The project is presented as a blog available here : https://miso-m1.github.io/miso_m1_metagenomics/ .

-To properly understand the project workflow, we strongly recommend beginning with the Getting Started section of the blog.
+To properly understand the project workflow, we recommend beginning with the Getting Started section of the blog.

 The posts are organized to follow the logical progression of a metagenomic analysis workflow.
 For the best reading experience, we recommend consulting them in the following order: